-Learn more about Erica Kimmerling, a Hellman Fellow now at the Academy, and about how to apply to become a Hellman Fellow.
+Learn more about Kelsey Schuch, the Hellman Fellow currently at the Academy.
 Information about past Hellman Fellows in Science and Technology Policy and the projects they worked on at the Academy is available in the archives.

 Morton L. Mandel Presidential Fellowship

 In an effort to promote public outreach and innovative ideas put forward by members of the American Academy of Arts and Sciences, the Morton L. Mandel Presidential Fellowship provides an opportunity to develop expertise on a broad range of policy issues for an early-career academic professional who is interested in pursuing a career in public policy and administration.
-The Fellow will work directly with the President of the American Academy to expand and promote public outreach, innovation, and new policy projects.
-Brendan Roach is the current Mandel Presidential Fellow.
+A Presidential Fellow can work in an array of areas to expand and promote public outreach, innovation, and new policy projects.
+Alex Parker-Guerrero - serving as a Communications Specialist - is the current Mandel Presidential Fellow.
 Information about prior Mandel Presidential Fellows is available in the Academy's archives.

 The Academy’s Visiting Scholars Program provided residential fellowships to postdoctoral scholars in the humanities and social sciences.
 Information about Visiting Scholars in prior years and their projects is online in the Academy archives.